savishy/ansible-roles/azurevm/readme.md

 * Creates a Windows or Linux VM on Azure.
 * Each VM gets a Public IP, NIC, NSG and Managed OS Disk on Azure.
+* For Windows VMs, Remoting is enabled on SSL (port 5986).

+**Vaulted Windows Password**

+The password is stored encrypted, in the role variables.
+Execute with `--ask-vault-pass` to enable the role to decrypt the password.

 **NSG Rules**: